Trump Tweets Gives A Glimpse Into Foreign Policy Approach

 President-elect Donald Trump has used Twitter — his preferred means of communication — to weigh in on a swath of foreign policy issues over the past few weeks.

-His comments give glimpse into how his incoming administration will deal with pressing foreign matters — but also highlight how reactionary comments on social media can immediately spur international concern and attention.
-And his staff have indicated that taking to Twitter to air his concerns or, often, grievances, won't end once he enters the Oval Office.
+His comments give a glimpse into how his incoming administration will deal with pressing foreign matters — but also highlight how reactionary comments on social media can immediately spur international concern and attention.
+And his staff has indicated that taking to Twitter to air his concerns or, often, grievances, won't end once he enters the Oval Office.

 On Wednesday, Trump blasted the U.S.'s abstention from the U.N.
 Security Council vote on Israeli settlements earlier this month.